gwolfis/cstv2-aws-workshop/docs/3_Create_Demo_App.md

 # Task 3 - Create an Application Server

-The CSTv2 BIG-IP failover template involving an 'existing network' does not provide an demo application.
-In order to create a fully functional solution an demo application needs to be created first.
+The CSTv2 BIG-IP failover template involving an 'existing network' does not provide a demo application.
+In order to create a fully functioning solution an demo application needs to be created first.

 ```
 Note: When this guide is being followed while using a UDF AWS Cloud Account, you will be able to consume a max of 5 public IP addresses.
 This limitation makes that setting up an application server is done a bit different to avoid running out of public IP addresses.